spacehz/Tanny/DOCKER_SETUP.md

    - Check that your VM's IP address is correctly configured in the environment files
    - Try accessing the services from within the VM first to isolate network issues

+4. **If the frontend build fails**:
+   - Check the frontend logs: `docker-compose logs frontend`
+   - The ESLint errors have been configured to be ignored during the build process
+   - If there are other build issues, you may need to modify the Next.js configuration

 ## Security Recommendations for Production

 1. **Change Default Credentials**: